What Is Dog Whispering?

 Further, most Dog Whispering involves calming the dog in order to manage the behavioral issues.
 The problem with this is that most dog problems occur when the dog is highly aroused, and this method then fails to work in those circumstances.

-What About Cesar Milan?
+What About Cesar Millan?

-The most famous Dog Whisperer is Cesar Milan, founder of the Dog Psychology Center in Los Angeles, CA. He focuses on three elements when dealing with any dog: exercise, discipline and affection, in that order.
+The most famous Dog Whisperer is Cesar Millan, founder of the Dog Psychology Center in Los Angeles, CA. He focuses on three elements when dealing with any dog: exercise, discipline and affection, in that order.

 Regarding his method, Cesar Milan runs a type of doggie daycare.
 He uses